-Maybe you have a general idea of the price of a heat pump, but many homeowners have no idea if they’ll be able to fit one into their budget.
-What’s worse, finding a straight answer online can be impossible.
+Many homeowners aren’t sure if they’ll be able to fit a replacement heat pump into their budget.
+What’s worse, finding a straight answer online – that includes labor costs – can be impossible.
 We’re here to fix that.

-This article breaks down the costs of a heat pump and explains why each one may be necessary.
-By the end of the article, you’ll have a range of potential costs and options to begin your budgeting and decision-making process.
+By the end of the article, you’ll have a range of cost estimates and options to begin your budgeting and decision-making process.

 A Note on HVAC Labor Costs